danfuzz/samizdat/doc/samizdat-0/data-syntax-semantics.md

 more value representations, followed by a final `]`.
 Values are separated with commas (`,`).

+A range of either ints or single-character strings can be included in a list using the syntax `start..end`, where `start` and `end` are either both ints or both single-character strings.

+The contents of other lists can be "interpolated" into a list (that is, have their elements become elements of the result) by placing a `*` after the list.

 ```
 []                            # the empty list
 [1]
 ["blort", "fizmo", "igram"]
 [[1], 242, -23]
+[[1, 2]*, 3..5, "a".."c"]     # the same as [1, 2, 3, 4, 5, "a", "b", "c"]
 ```